paoonline/my-product/README.md

 * Kafka consumer listens for events
 * Writes processed/aggregated data into Redis

-(When write to redis , Redis has limited durability  use DB backup as well)
+(Api consumer to redis , When write to redis , Redis has limited durability  use DB backup as well)
 - Since Redis is not persistent by default, you add:
 * DB backup for recovery
 * Optional: Redis AOF (Append-Only File) or RDB snapshot config